 • Vanilla extract: My homemade vanilla extract gives just a little something extra to this Banoffee Pie topping.
 So delicious!

-1. Heat, crush & mix: Firstly, preheat the oven to 350 degrees F and then crush the graham crackers into fine crumbs using a food processor (affiliate link) or rolling pin and ziploc bag.
+1. Make the crust.
+Start by crushing graham cracker sheets into fine crumbs using a food processor (affiliate link) or rolling pin and ziploc bag.
 Add the melted butter and granulated sugar, mixing until the crumbs are evenly moistened.

-2. Press & bake: Press the crust mixture into a 9-inch pie plate (affiliate link) or springform pan using a flat-bottomed glass or measuring cup to help compact the crumbs on the bottom and up the sides.
+1. Bake to set.
+Press the crust mixture into the bottom and sides of a 9-inch pie plate.
 Bake for 10 minutes to set the crust, then remove from the oven and cool completely.

-3. It’s toffee time!
-Next, while the crust bakes, prepare the caramel toffee filling by melting the butter and brown sugar in a medium saucepan over medium heat.
-Add the sweetened condensed milk, then bring the mixture to a boil for 2-3 minutes, stirring vigorously, until it thickens and darkens in color a bit to a lovely toffee shade that is close to the color of peanut butter.
-Pour the warm toffee filling into the prepared crust, then let it cool completely and chill for 1-2 hours until firm.
+1. Make the toffee filling.
+In a medium saucepan over medium heat, combine butter, brown sugar, and sweetened condensed milk while stirring constantly until the butter has melted.
+Bring the mixture to a boil for 2 to 3 minutes (don’t stop stirring!) until it thickens slightly and the color deepens slightly to a lovely toffee shade that is close to the color of peanut butter.
+Remove from the heat and immediately pour the filling into the prepared crust.
+Let it cool completely, then chill for 1-2 hours until set.

 PRO TIP: Don’t overcook the toffee filling.
 This is the most common issue most people have when making banoffee pie and it can result in a layer of really stiff caramel that is difficult to slice through and enjoy instead of a soft, toffee caramel layer.
 Don’t go higher than medium heat and don’t let it boil longer than 2-3 minutes.

-4. Whip the topping: After the toffee filling is made and chilling, beat the heavy cream, sugar, and vanilla on medium-high speed in a stand mixer fitted with the whisk attachment until medium peaks start to form, usually around 3-4 minutes.
-The whipped cream should be light, fluffy, and a good consistency for piping.
+1. Whip the cream: When ready to assemble, beat the heavy cream, sugar, and vanilla on medium-high speed in a stand mixer fitted with the whisk attachment until medium peaks start to form, usually around 3-4 minutes.
+The whipped cream should be light and fluffy.
 Be careful not to overbeat to stiff peaks.

 How to store Banana Toffee Pie